MOARdV/AvionicsSystems/README.md

 The goal is to provide a more powerful and more performant design without sacrificing features that are available in RPM.
 A longer-winded explanation is available in the wiki's [Introduction](https://github.com/MOARdV/AvionicsSystems/wiki/Introduction).

+**NOTE:** MAS is a separate mod from RPM.
+It is not a drop-in replacement.
+IVAs created for RasterPropMonitor must use RPM.
+They will not magically work with MAS.
+MAS uses different props, and it has different requirements than RPM.

 MAS is under intermittent development (basically, when I feel like it and I have time).